ReDI-School/fullstack_bootcamp/projects/02_twitter_clone/03_milestone/README.md

 In this lesson, we'll do some backend development, and learn how to create backend endpoints using Next.js API routes.
 These routes allow us to define server-side logic that runs when a request is made.
 For this lesson, and for simplicity's sake, we won't be using a database, we'll store data in files on disk.
 This helps us focus on the API design and backend logic.
 We'll talk about databases later.

+### Expected Outcomes

+By the end of Milestone 3, you should:
+* Allow user to create tweets and store them on disk
+* Allow the user to see the tweets they created

 ---

 ## API Routes